Tdelaselle/Multi-Detec/README.md

 1.3 __MultiPeriod()__ : _(optionnal)_ give a measure of the multiplets signals emission time period.

-1.4 __MultiAssembly()__ : assembles (or delete) pre-clusters, obtained by application of DBSCAB on partial dissimilarity matrices, into multiplets by cutting a dendrogram (_median_ linkage) at the mean of dissimilarity thresholds.
+1.4 __MultiAssembly()__ : assembles (or delete) pre-clusters, obtained by application of DBSCAN on partial dissimilarity matrices, into multiplets by cutting a dendrogram (_centroid_ linkage), obtained by hierarchical clustering of pre-clusters centroids.
+The mean of dissimilarity thresholds is used to automatically select the cutting level.
+  1.4.1 __MultiCentroid()__ : same as 3. but on pre_clusters (no plot of centroid).